berkaybakisoglu/Golf-Course-NPC-Ball-Collector/README.md

 #### Spot Selection
 1. Calculate the path cost between the spot and the scoring area.
 2. Normalize the value with the maximum path.
+3. Check the thresholds and the value to determine level

 #### Threshold Evaluation
 - **Easy**: Close to the scoring area with no obstacles (`0-0.2` or no obstacle).